Making Your Canvas Course More Accessible

-The tool also automatically makes your content available to students in formats that work best for them.
+- Student Alternative Formats Ally automatically makes your content available to students in their preferred format.
 For example a student can download an audio version of a PDF file from your course to listen to on their way to school.

 If you are interested on resources and training opportunities on building inclusive courses sign up for the Inclusive Design and Accessibility Newsletter here.

 Course Accessibility Report

 The Course Accessibility Report is turned off by default, but can easily be turned on and is only available to you as the instructor.
 You can follow these instructions to add the "Accessibility Report" tool to your navigation and then click save.
 Now you can click on the Accessibility Report menu item any time to review the overall accessibility of your course.

 You have probably seen red, orange or green symbols in your course.
 You can click on those icons to understand how accessibility that piece of content is and how you can improve it.

 Besides helping you make your content more accessible Ally automatically provides your content to students in formats that can help them access your content easier.

 - Your students have access to the alternative formats they do not see the feedback icons on individual files.

 - The first time an alternative format is created it may take a few minutes, but after that it should download right away.